vobi-io/vobees-doc/docs/installation.md

 title: Installation
 ---

-Vobees is essentially a set of npm [packages](https://github.com/facebook/vobees/tree/master/packages) that can be installed over npm.
+Docusaurus is essentially a set of npm [packages](https://github.com/facebook/docusaurus/tree/master/packages) that can be installed over npm.

 ## Requirements